SPC-Facility-EMBL-Hamburg/massPhotometryApp/README.md

 ## Getting started

 To run the apps locally you need R (tested with version 4.4.1) and Python (tested with version 3.12.3).
 Then,

 1) Install the required R packages (it may take a long time)

-1) Install the required R packages (it may take a long time)